 - multi-agent systems in integration of different approaches.

-Emerging technologies in biomedicine and bioinformatics are generating an increasing amount of complex data.
-To tackle the growing complexity associated with emerging and future life science challenges, bioinformatics and computational biology researchers need to explore, develop and apply novel computational concepts, methods, and tools.
+Description: Emerging technologies in biomedicine and bioinformatics are generating an increasing amount of complex data.
+In order to tackle the growing complexity associated with emerging and future life science challenges, bioinformatics and computational biology researchers need to explore, develop and apply novel computational concepts, methods, tools and systems.
+The aim of this workshop is to bring together computer and life scientists to discuss emerging directions in topics related to the key bioinformatics and computational biology techniques and technologies: advanced computing architectures; data management and integration; data analysis and knowledge discovery; algorithm design; Integration of quantitative/symbolic knowledge into executable biomedical models.

 Description: The workshop focus on computational science aspects of asset/derivatives pricing & financial risk management that relate to business intelligence.
 It will include but not limited to modeling, numeric computation, soft computing, algorithmic and complexity issues in arbitrage, asset pricing, future and option pricing, risk management, credit assessment, interest rate determination, insurance, foreign exchange rate forecasting, online auction, cooperative game theory, general equilibrium, information pricing, network band witch pricing, rational expectation, repeated games, etc.

-The 9th workshop “Computational Optimization, Modelling and Simulation (COMS 2018)” will be a part of the International Conference on Computational Science (ICCS 2018).
-This will be the 9th event of the COMS workshop series with the first held during ICCS 2010 in Amsterdam, then within ICCS in Singapore, USA, Spain, Australia, Iceland, USA and Switzerland.
-COMS 2018 intends to provide a forum and foster discussion on the cross-disciplinary research and development in computational optimization, computer modelling and simulation.
+The 10th workshop “Computational Optimization, Modelling and Simulation (COMS 2019)” will be a part of the International Conference on Computational Science (ICCS 2019).
+This will be the 10th event of the COMS workshop series with the first held during ICCS 2010 in Amsterdam, then within ICCS in Singapore, USA, Spain, Australia, Iceland, USA, Switzerland and China.
+COMS 2019 intends to provide a forum and foster discussion on the cross-disciplinary research and development in computational optimization, computer modelling and simulation.
 Accepted papers will be published in Springer’s LNCS Series.

 Topics include (but not limited to):